anyaMor/erasmus-sds/README.md

   2. User doesn't have Visual Studio 2019 installed in his/hers machine If this is your case, you can use the terminal to run the application.
     You need to open the terminal/command line and move to the directory of the project (SDS/SDS/).
     Once you're in SDS/SDS you need to execute "dotnet run" command.
-After thhis step the server will be running and can be access through the use of a url.
+After this step the server will be running and can be access through the use of a url.
     Open a web browser and paste one of the following urls: "https://localhost:5000/" or "https://localhost:5001/" to access the server.

 If you followed all the previous steps, you should now be in our Welcome page!